heatstroke1234/resume-static-site/docs/timeline.md

 # Timeline
-Here's what's been going on with me lately.
+Here's what I've been up to lately.

 ???+ timeline "2025/07: Personal Website Overhaul"